-Typically, linear transfer functions are used in the output layer, while logistic sigmoid activation functions (often rescaled) are used in the hidden layer (for example, tanh(x)).
+Typically, linear activation functions are used in the output layer, while logistic sigmoid activation functions (often rescaled) are used in the hidden layer (for example, tanh(x)).
 It is these transformations that provide the network’s nonlinearity.
-Training occurs iteratively via backpropagation of weights, ensuring that outputs eventually meet targets when presented with training inputs.
+Training occurs iteratively via backpropagation to update weights, ensuring that outputs eventually meet targets when presented with training inputs.
 When a network is trained with two to three years of data, it can forecast future load demand when a new set of inputs is introduced.